-Journey Home is a small, residential home setting dedicated to the guidance and healing of young women looking to continue their path to become successful, capable adults.
-It’s located just outside Salt Lake City, Utah and we help young women from Connecticut and all over the country.
+Journey Home is a small, residential home setting dedicated to the guidance and healing of teens looking to continue their path to become successful, capable adults.
+It’s located just outside Salt Lake City, Utah and we help teens from Connecticut and all over the country.

 Journey Home helps Connecticut teens in a Independent Living Program setting who are struggling with challenges similar to those below: